 Additional GVTC Examples

 Example 1: The unit defers 100 MW and the test submitted is for 80 MW.
 The unit is required to replace the UCAP value of 20 ICAP MW.
 For example, if the XEFORd for the unit is 25%, then the deferred ZRCs is 75 and the submitted test ZRCs is 60.
 The MP is required to replace the difference of 15 ZRCs through Resource Replacement, Interconnection Service, Cleared Volumes, Bi-lateral ZRC transactions, etc.

+Excess BTMG Deliverability

+Example 1: An LSE expects to have Excess BTMG following the PRA and has not procured firm transmission service ahead of committing associated ZRCs in the PRA.
+MISO will allow the LSE to confirm and convert associated SAC to ZRCs to offer into the PRA.
+Following the PRA, MISO will quantify the amount of Excess BTMG the LSE must make deliverable through a point-to-point Transmission Service Request (TSR).
+If the TSR status is “Confirmed” prior to the start of the relevant Season, the deferral requirement has been met.

 Appendix V – Solar and Run-of-River Hydro Accreditation